-The terms for valuing the liabilities for the purposes of splitting the assets and liabilities between the schemes must be fair to both the existing and successor schemes.
-The PPF considers that that valuation must value the liabilities by reference to the PPF compensation structure on a section 143 basis.
-The PPF will not accept a situation where the successor scheme takes a greater share of the assets than the proportion of the PPF liabilities which transfer to it, or permit the old scheme to be disadvantaged by the terms of transfer.
-Equally, unless the PPF is satisfied that the scheme data is up to date and accurate, it will require the transfer terms to incorporate a requirement for a true up mechanism.
+The PPF will not accept a situation where the Successor Scheme takes a greater share of the assets than the proportion of the PPF liabilities which transfer to it or permit the old scheme to be disadvantaged by the terms of transfer.

+Equally unless the PPF is satisfied that the scheme data is up to date and accurate, it will require the transfer terms to incorporate a requirement for a true up mechanism.

 This will allow a recalculation of the transfer value in the event it is discovered that there is a material error in the transfer liability valuation.

-3.4 Asset split
+Asset split

 When assets are split between the schemes, the principles for splitting those assets need to ensure equity between the two schemes both in respect of the asset classes and the costs of transition.

-A proposal should therefore not proceed on the basis that the successor scheme's asset allocation takes priority.
+A proposal should therefore not proceed on the basis that the Successor Scheme's asset allocation takes priority.

 If a mutually acceptable asset split cannot be agreed, all classes of assets will be split pro-rata.